fucksophie/neco-arc/readme.md

 # neco-arc - multifunctional discord bot
 ## Description
-Currently, we use kawaii.red and last.fm's API.
+Currently, we use kawaii.red, last.fm's and twitter's API.
 You must have those API keys inside of config.json.
 Most polished features are probably /lastfm and /reaction.
 Both of them are entirierly dynamic.
 You can edit utils/data.js to modify their usage heavily.
 All embeds are handled by utils/embedengine.js

 ## What features do you have?
 - Great last.fm integration
+- Twitter tweet sending
 - Markov chain generating via js-markov
 - Reactions, used for roleplaying or just as a handy gesture (/reaction wave)
 - Entirely slash commands, written in updated Discord.js v13!